 Tuesdays tend to be busy as the Uffizi is closed on Mondays and weekends are generally busy throughout the year.
 Wednesday and Thursday are usually quieter days.

 Why Queues Are Long at the Uffizi

 Only a limited number of visitors are allowed inside the Uffizi at any given time.
 Although the art collection is one of the finest in the world, the museum building was never intended for very high visitors numbers so when full, further visitors have to wait until people leave the building.
 Visitors without time slot reservations wait the longest and often experience waves of visitors with time slot reservations entering without the regular line moving on.

-The worst time for visitors without time-slot reservations are in the morning, except right at opening hour.
+The worst time for visitors without time-slot reservations is in the morning, except right at opening hour.
 As the museum fills up, no further visitors are allowed in until some start leaving.
 The first visitors are likely to start leaving by ten, which is the time when tour groups start to turn up and enter, through a separate entrance, to keep the museum full and the no-reservations line static.

 After lunch and especially later in the afternoon are generally better options when attempting to enter the Uffizi Gallery without reservations.
 The same late afternoon times work also for most other popular sights in Florence such as the Accademia and sights linked to the Duomo.